ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/analysis/downtime.md

 ![Downtime Report](/img/downtime/downtimeDashboard.png)

-As there are many ways to slice and dice downtime to make sense of what the drivers are, we have provided an array of charts.
+There are many ways to slice and dice downtime data to ascertain the main culprits, so we have provided an array of charts to choose from.
-At the end of the day, analysis is driven by the underlying data and so data is key, which is why we have focused on ensuring we have the most performant and comprehensive manufacturing data schema out there.
-There is no aggregated data; any changes you make to production data, downtime states, production counts will be immediately reflected in any analysis performed thereafter.
+Analysis is ultimately driven by the data, which is why we have focused on ensuring we have the most performant and comprehensive manufacturing data schema out there.
+There is no aggregated data; any changes you make to production info, downtime states, production counts will be immediately reflected in any analysis performed thereafter.
 The data pulled to display in our downtime charts is the same data that can be shared with any other system such as PowerBI, Tableau, MathLab via our stored procedurte and view tables.<br />